8e7an/dotvim/NOTES.md

 `'<,'>.!sort -r` Use this for sorting lines at random.

+`,+12!sort` Sort from the current line to 12 additional lines down.

 `<ctrl-v>` To enter visual select mode, move vertically to select multiple lines and enter either I or A to insert or append (respectively) entered changes over multiple lines when exiting insert mode.